syncfusion-content/blazor-docs/blazor/diagram/annotations/labels.md

 ![Blazor Diagram Node with Annotation](../images/blazor-diagram-node-with-annotation.png)

-N>* [ID](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Annotation.html#Syncfusion_Blazor_Diagram_Annotation_ID) for each annotation should be unique and so it is further used to find the annotation at runtime and do any customization.
+>* [ID](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Annotation.html#Syncfusion_Blazor_Diagram_Annotation_ID) for each annotation should be unique and so it is further used to find the annotation at runtime and do any customization.
-<br/>* By default, node’s annotation positioned in center point of the shape.
+>* By default, node’s annotation positioned in center point of the shape.
-<br/>* By default, connector’s path annotation positioned in center point of its path.
+>* By default, connector’s path annotation positioned in center point of its path.

+>**Note:** Do not use underscore(_) for annotation's id.

 ## Add Annotations at runtime

 You can add Annotation at runtime to the Annotations collection of the node/connector in the diagram component by using the `Add`  method.

 The following code explains how to add an annotation to a node at runtime by using `Add`  method.

 ```cshtml
 @using Syncfusion.Blazor.Diagram